 What is COB (Chip on Board)?

-COB is an advanced electronic packaging technology that omits the traditional individual chip packaging step.
+COB is an advanced electronic packaging technology that omits the traditional individual SMD chip packaging step.
 It directly mounts the bare semiconductor die onto a printed circuit board (PCB) or a substrate, connects it electrically using wire bonding, and then encapsulates it with resin for protection.
+Read more on the COB vs. SMD ultimate LED comparison.

 This method significantly reduces the package size and weight, lowers manufacturing costs, and improves heat dissipation and reliability.
 By integrating the component and the circuit board assembly, it is also known as "level 1.5 packaging" and is a key technology for driving the miniaturization and high integration of electronic devices.